A good Puritan mother loved and cherished her children, but many died young and she was supposed to be okay with it.

 Death was very much on the minds of the early Puritan mothers.
-The New England wilderness was dangerous.
+The New England wilderness contained many danger, and infectious disease carried off many of their children.
 About 20 percent of children died in their first year, and as many as 40 percent failed to reach adulthood.

 Bradstreet feared she couldn’t keep her children safe.